Atlassian Corporation PLC (NASDAQ:TEAM) Director Scott Farquhar Sells 7,665 Shares

-Atlassian Corporation PLC (NASDAQ:TEAM – Get Free Report) Director Scott Farquhar sold 7,665 shares of the firm’s stock in a transaction that occurred on Monday, June 16th.
-The stock was sold at an average price of $200.68, for a total value of $1,538,212.20.
-Following the completion of the sale, the director now directly owns 68,985 shares in the company, valued at approximately $13,843,909.80.
-This trade represents a 10.00% decrease in their position.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Atlassian Corporation PLC (NASDAQ:TEAM – Get Free Report) Director Scott Farquhar sold 7,665 shares of the firm’s stock in a transaction on Wednesday, June 18th.
+The stock was sold at an average price of $196.44, for a total transaction of $1,505,712.60.
+Following the transaction, the director now directly owns 53,655 shares of the company’s stock, valued at approximately $10,539,988.20.
+This represents a 12.50% decrease in their ownership of the stock.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.

 Scott Farquhar also recently made the following trade(s):